icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 Access to data sources is controlled by group membership and licences.

-An Access Rule is a RDF structure which defines one or more groups and a licence.
-If an participant is a member of all the listed groups, then they can access the data under the given licence.
-If a data source has multiple Access Rules, a participant may access the data under any of the matching access rules.
-When accessing the data, the particiant must indicate the licence they are using.
+A [catalog entry](metadata.md) specifies one or more groups and a licence.
+If a participant is a member of any of the groups, they may access the data source under the specified licence.

 The Registry maintains a list of the permissions and obligations for access to a data source under a given licence.